FunkyFreshFo/Negative-Checker-Extension/documentation.md

 }
 ```

-Next we will create the predict function.
-The code will be documented with comments for what each line does
+Next, we will create the predict function.
+The code will be documented with comments on what each line does
 ```
 function predict(sentence) {
     // load tensorflow model